 10. Link to Promotional Videos

 Finally, if videos are part of your marketing media, be sure to include them in your email.
 Videos are taking over as a key online media form.
 They bring a change of pace and stand out from text-based emails.
 People are more likely to watch a short video than read an article.

 Email Signature Takeaways

 There are dozens of ways to turn your email signature into an important marketing tool.
 It might not make sense to implement all of the different strategies at once, but hopefully you can pick and choose the ones that work best for your specific style and services.
-To get even more free tips and information on modern fitness marketing, sign up to our email marketing course.

 Did you find this information useful?